 What do you mean by project?

 We are open to imaginative interpretations of an artist project.
-A project does not include an exhibit of your art or of works in the collection.
+A project does not include an exhibition of your work or of works in the collection.
 Logistics may limit the scope, expense, and details of the project.

 What is your review process?

 Following an internal review, selected candidates will be invited for an in-person interview.
-Applicants will be notified in late October.
+Applicants will be notified in mid-November.

 What will the panel be looking for?

-Please carefully review the criteria listed in the application.
+Please carefully review the criteria listed in the position description.

 Can academics apply?